-Stepping back from corporate life without shutting the door altogether and playing an active role in the success of another organisation can be very satisfying indeed.
+Playing an active role in the success of another organisation can be very beneficial to your career.

-So, whether you’re currently seeking a new challenge, diversifying your portfolio career or contemplating a staged route to retirement, this could be a great time to explore non-executive director roles.
+Whether you’re currently seeking a new challenge, diversifying your portfolio career or contemplating a staged route to retirement, this could be a great time to explore Non-Executive Director roles.

 According to recent research by a global leadership consultancy, people are motivated by three things: personal development; the opportunity for new experiences; and the desire to make a contribution.